 Selecting one of these items makes the Kurzweil 1000 perform a function like scanning a document or initiating reading.
-For example, choosing Start New Scan from the Scan menu causes the system to scan a page on the scanner or under the document camera.
+For example, choosing Start New Scan from the Scan menu causes the system to scan a page on the scanner.

-• Menu items that open a submenu.
+Menu items that open a submenu.